York Computer logo York Computer

 Without that key, your files are gone.
 Even if you wipe your computer and start over, the encrypted files can't be recovered without either paying the ransom or restoring from a clean backup.

 Some ransomware gangs also steal your data before encrypting it, then threaten to publish sensitive customer or financial information if you don't pay — a tactic called "double extortion."
+According to IBM's Cost of a Data Breach Report, the average total cost of a ransomware attack reached $4.91 million in 2024, not counting the ransom itself (Source: IBM Security, 2024).

 How Does Ransomware Get In?